Dental Therapist Quality Assurance Requirements

 Quality Assurance Project Update

-BCCOHP is working to establish a modernized quality assurance program for all oral health professionals.
-This is a key initiative and is expected to be a multi-year project.
+Our work to establish a modernized quality assurance program for all oral health professionals has been a key initiative since BCCOHP’s creation through amalgamation in 2022.

-The quality assurance programs developed by the legacy colleges that came together to form BCCOHP remained in place upon amalgamation and are currently under review.
-These will remain in force until a new quality assurance program is developed.
+The quality assurance programs developed by the legacy colleges that came together remained in place upon amalgamation and will be replaced in April 2026 by a single, modernized QAP.

-Stay informed about the progress here >>
+Learn more about the QAP modernization project here >>

-BCCOHP’s QA program has two main components:
+BCCOHP’s outgoing QA program for dental therapists has two main components:

 • continuing education (number of credits required to hold practising registration)